 Hand-drawn scenes are not 3D consistent, so we create Toon3D to recover camera poses and dense geometry!
-We do this with a piecewise-rigid deformation optimization at hand-labeled keypoints and using monocular depth as a prior.
+We do this with a piecewise-rigid deformation optimization at hand-labeled keypoints and guide the process with structure inferred from monocular depth predictions.
 Now we can interpolate novel views never before seen!
 Press the button to move the cameras between two viewpoints!
 Note that we reconstruct the scenes with more than two hand-drawn images, but this demo shows a smooth transition between just two of the inputs views.

 (Left) We first recover camera poses and aligned point clouds.
 (Right) Then we initialize Gaussians from our dense point cloud and optimize Gaussian Splatting with the recovered cameras.
 Our method has depth regularization and is built on Nerfstudio.
 Here we show fly-through renders of our scenes.